BrainObjects/BrainObjectDocs/20-Tracing_and_Logging.md

 The idea so far is that:

+- `LogEvent` ? `LogItem` ? `LogEntry` ?
+	- the "immutable" payload of a log event
+	- `timestamp`
+	- `severity`
+	- `taskId`
+	- `parentTaskId`
+	- privacy … who to handle that?
+- `Logger`
+	- generates `LogEvent`s
-- `LoggingFilters`
+	- uses `LoggingFilter` ?
 		- are stateless .. and (therefore) thread safe
 		- know the filter rules
 	    - and have a highly optimized way of applying (the most common) filters
 		- decide if a "LogItem/TraceItem" is processed
 		- and to which LoggingChannels or (parent? upstream?)
 LoggingFilter(s) it is passed along

 - `LoggingChannel`
 	- ensures proper serialization of `LogEvent` output to a single (storage)"stream"
 	- have state (e.g. a ring buffer for incoming log events)
 	- are thread safe

 What else do we need?

-- `LogItem` ? `LogEvent` ? `LogEntry` ?
-  - the "immutable" payload of a log event

 ## Ressources